 Whoo hoo!
 If we get to this stage, this is where you meet your potential new best pupperoni!
-These meet and greets are primarily conducted at a foster's home, so be prepared for a road trip with your fam and any other pets (primarily dogs) that live with you.
+These meet and greets are primarily conducted at or near a foster's home, so be prepared for a road trip with your fam and any other pets (primarily dogs) that live with you.

 This is why we are so careful and thorough with our reference checks and home visits - not only do we ensure the safety of our foster home, but we also ensure that you don't fall in love with a dog that wouldn't be a good fit for you because...

 If all goes well at the meet and greet, you most likely can take the dog home the same day!
 Whoo hoo!
 Be prepared and bring a leash, collar, tag with your number on it, and a method of payment for the adoption donation.

 PLEASE NOTE: OUR COVID-19 PROTOCOLS HAVE SLIGHTLY CHANGED THIS PROCESS.
 During this time, our volunteers will be sending you a link to our adoption contract and to pay at our PayPal donation link so no cards, checks, or paperwork need change hands.
 If you prefer a scanned copy of the dog's records, please let us know so we can make that happen for you.